JochenFM/art_prints_ms4/README.md

 #### Profiles Page
 Link to `My Profile` page shows for authenticated users in the navbar drop-down menu under `My Account`.
 On the My Profile page, authenticated users can edit `Delivery Information` and see their `Order History`.

+### Admin Product Managment
+Authenticated superusers can access the admin page to add, edit and delete products via the respective templates.
+Relevant toast messages will pop up alerting the user that products are being edited, confirming deletion, or showing success in case a product was added.
+If a non-superuser tries to access the edit or delete url the 404 error page pops up.
+If non-logged in users try to access the urls directly, s/he will be redirected to the sign in page.

+### Django-allauth features

+- Sign Up: The users will be asked to fill out `E-mail` (twice), `User Name` and `Password` (twice) to create an account.
+When the sign up form is submitted, a verification email will be sent to the user's email address to complete the sign up process.
+- Log In: Users will be asked to input `User Name` or `Email`, and `Password` to login.
+If the user successfully logged in s/he will be redirected to the landing page.
+- The Log out page can be accessed from from the site menu in the navbar.
+After the user successfully signed out via the logout button on the sign out page, a success message will appear and s/he will be redirected to the landing page.
+- In case user has forgotten their password, a link on the Sign In page allows them to access the Password Reset page where they will be asked to insert the email address used for their registration.
+An email with a link to reset the password will be sent upon submitting the form.

+### Defensive Design
+#### Error views (404 and 500 errors)
+In case of 404 and 500 errors, the respective html templates are engaged, with a 'Back Home' button so that the user has the option to stay on the site.
+The templates of 404.html and 500.html are added to the root template directory.

 <span id="features-future"></span>

 ## Future Features

+There are a number of features which I would have loved to implement but failed due to lack of skills and, especially, time constraints.
+These additions would help the overall functionality of VAP and lead to higher customer satisfaction and profitability if this is ever going to go live.
+Some of the features are:

 **1. Contact Form on Index.html**

 The email address field can be prefilled if the users are logged into their account.
 A future feature will allow the email with the inquiry from the form to be sent to the admin of the website (handled by the Django send_mail() functionality).